usequatro/quatro-functions/README.md

 In 2022, Quatro's team decided to stop the project.
 Check out this blog post to learn more: [What a B2B PM Learned About Building Consumer Products.](https://jonsaft.com/2022/02/04/what-a-b2b-pm-learned-about-building-consumer-products/)

+If you have a technical question or want to contribute, feel free to [open an issue.](https://github.com/usequatro/quatro-web-client/issues/new)

 ## Local development

 - Run local emulator: `npm run serve`